abylayzhumekenov/abylayzhumekenov.github.io/_posts/2023-09-30-distributed-matrices.md

 ## Introduction

 Parallelized sparse and dense matrix algorithms serve as an important basis for many scientific computing applications.
 While OpenMP and other parallel programming interfaces can be used on shared memory devices (e.g. laptop, cluster node), for larger problems, a single machine can seldom provide enough memory or enough CPUs to parallelize over.
 To write concurrent programs that use several machines, devices or cluster nodes (what supercomputers essentially are), one could use a Message Passing Interface (MPI).
-The key difference between MPI and OpenMP is that OpenMP threads can access the same memory, where each MPI process lives on a separate machine and cannot directly access others memory.
+The key difference between MPI and OpenMP is that OpenMP threads can access the same memory, where each MPI process lives on a separate machine and cannot directly access others' memory.
 To communicate, we need to send chunks of data back and forth between physical machines.
 The speed at which this happens is very slow compared to a CPU speed, and thus, one cannot send too much over a network.
 Understanding this bottleneck is important for writing better MPI programs.

 In this post, we will implement distributed (parallel) dense matrices in C using MPI.
 The C language has simple syntax and is explicit about memory, therefore it is our choice.
 We note that although MPI is mainly used for applications run on supercomputers, we can write and test them on shared memory devices too.
 That is, we can use it to run parallel programs on our laptops.
 Sometimes applications choose to use MPI instead of OpenMP for their shared memory implementations.
 For the exercise, we can use both MPICH or Open MPI (do not confuse with OpenMP) implementations of the MPI.
 If you do not have, you can always `sudo apt install` them.
 This will let you use MPI compilers `mpicc` instead of usual `gcc` to compile C source codes into a parallel program, e.g.: `mpicc main.c -o main`.
 Then we can run it by specifying the number of processes as `mpiexec -n 2 ./main`.